-Okay, maybe these aren’t necessarily Disneyland secrets – but they’re lesser-known services that the Disneyland Resort offers (with 2 bonus secrets to total 5, because I couldn’t pick just three!)
+Okay, maybe these aren’t necessarily Disneyland secrets – but they’re lesser-known services that the Disneyland Resort offers (with a bonus secret to total 4, because I couldn’t pick just three!)
 Hopefully these help add some extra magic to your Disneyland trip, especially if you’re traveling with babies and toddlers!

 Secret #1: Tire Pumps for your Stroller at Disneyland